To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Puffing.
 If you’re one of the millions of Americans who are still smoking, know this: With every puff, you’re dramatically increasing your chances of suffering a life-threatening heart attack.
 The chemicals in tobacco smoke raise blood pressure, reduce good cholesterol (HDL) and damage not only your blood vessels, but those of the people around you.
 But if you can find a way to quit and stay away from smoking permanently, you can reduce your risk almost immediately, and eliminate tobacco’s negative effects within three years.

 Finishing the entire six-pack.
 Don’t be confused by news reports that say you should have a drink or two a day to protect your heart – that is not a prescription.
-Alcohol is a source of empty calories and 2/3 of American s are overweight or obese.
-At 100-150 calories for a small drink, it’s often not worth the long term risks.
+Alcohol is a source of empty calories and two-thirds of Americans are overweight or obese.
+At 100-150 calories for a small drink, it’s often not worth the long-term risks.
 It also causes rebound high blood pressure the next day, sensitizes your heart to abnormal rhythms and can even cause heart muscle damage and weakness.

 Inflating the spare tire.
 Researchers have recently discovered that belly fat — in other words, a sizable spare tire — is a huge predictor of heart disease risk.
 In fact, at least one recent study has suggested that for every two inches you add to your gut, your risk of heart disease increases nearly 20 percent.